Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/linkLayer/errorCorrection.md

 ## Error Detection and Error Correction

 With all the discussion on the previous page, there is a follow up question of how a receiver of a message might realize that something has gone wrong, and thus act accordingly.
-The last thing we would want is for the message containing the text "whatever you do, don't launch the nukes!" to get jarbled up and passed along anyway without providing the possibility for correction.
+The last thing we would want is for the message containing the text "whatever you do, don't launch the nukes!" to get garbled up and passed along anyway without providing the possibility for correction.
 By "error" in a message, we are referring to an idea that the receiver has received a bit when the sender actually had sent the opposite: through some cosmic fuckery, we have a $0$ to $1$ or a $1$ to $0$.

 > **Definition**: An algorithm that determines whether an error has occurred is an **Error Detection** Algorithm, and if it can fix a found error, then it is an **Error Correction** algorithm.

 In this page we will really only concern ourselves with detection algorithms.
 Also, error detection algorithms are used in literally every layer, so why are we talking about them here in the link layer?

 1. I needed another topic for the link layer
-2. The link layer uses hardward to efficiently implement more complex algorithms
+2. The link layer uses hardware to efficiently implement more complex algorithms
 3. If you can detect errors at every hop, then there is no need to worry about errors later down the line.

 Keeping this in mind though that the idea of some of these algorithms will appear later in the future.
 Technically, all of the algorithms I will show actually fall into the same category of algorithm, in that they are all "checksums", however, I will not show how we can define them all in that way (as that might be confusing).

-However, in *all* our algorithms, these will work by taking some binary data $D$, appending on some error detection binary string $C$, and sending that all as a packet $P=D\circ C$, if $\circ$ represents concatonation.[^1]
+However, in *all* our algorithms, these will work by taking some binary data $D$, appending on some error detection binary string $C$, and sending that all as a packet $P=D\circ C$, if $\circ$ represents concatenation.[^1]

 For this page, knowledge of modular arithmetic will be very helpful, so I'd suggest checking out my mod math page.
 Also, we will define some notation here that will be very helpful for these sections.
 Suppose I have some packet $P=D\circ C$ where $P$ is $n$ bits long.
 We will say that after transmission that the receiver receives $P'$, which is $P$ with potentially some errors, and the **error string** $\varepsilon$ of $P'$ is an $n$ bit string that contains a $1$ in every location there is an error.